 Another important aspect of this pericope is the motif of presence/real presence of the LORD.
-Not only does the LORD tell Jeremiah not to fear (the most uttered divine command in the OT) He also tells him, “I am with you”.
-This motif begins in the Garden of Eden where God and man dwell together, walk together, etc. until they are separated by the Fall into sin.
+Not only does the LORD tell Jeremiah not to fear (the most uttered divine command in the OT) He also tells him, “I am with you.”
+This motif begins in the Garden of Eden where God and man dwell together, walk together, etc. until they are separated by man’s fall into sin.
 From that moment on God has been about the work of restoring the relationship between Him and man.
-He does this by establishing His presence with His people again and again… and finally, in the incarnation itself.
-A true Epiphany moment.
+He does this by establishing His presence with His people again and again... and finally, in the incarnation itself.
+It is a true Epiphany moment.

 This presence is indeed a real presence as the LORD reaches out and touches Jeremiah’s mouth.
 He then proclaims He has put His words in the mouth of His young prophet.
-This is a consistent part of several sending narratives (Isaiah; Ezekiel) where the LORD touches and prepares the mouth/lips of His prophets.
-The LORD cleanses, prepares and fills the mouths of His prophets, so they might be able to proclaim the holy words of the LORD.
+This is a consistent part of several sending narratives (see Isaiah and Ezekiel) where the LORD touches and prepares the mouth/lips of His prophets.
+The LORD cleanses, prepares, and fills the mouths of His prophets, so they might be able to proclaim the holy Word of the LORD.

 1:4-5 בְּטֶרֶם (be-Te-rem) from: טֶרֶם (teh-rem) “before”